 2. BRAND PROTECTION

-Small businesses have a lot to worry about, but brand protection should not be one of them.
-Imagine this – you start a taco restaurant on the main drag of Bay Village} called “Tommy Tequila’s Good Eats” and you spend years building your reputation.
-You neglect, however, to federally register your business’s name.
-Then, you happen to go to Vegas for the weekend, and you find a new pub with the same exact name as your business.
-Sadly, your options for enforcement and protection would be limited since you have no federal protection for your brand’s name and the Vegas pub is across state lines.
-Another frustrating scenario is what to do if you start a business using a name that was already trademarked by another company.
+Most small businesses need to protect their brands.
+Imagine this – you start a taco shop on the main drag of Bay Village} called “Tommy Tequila’s Good Eats” and you spend decades establishing your reputation.
+But you don’t take steps to federally register your trademark for “Tommy Tequila’s Good Eats”.
+You happen to go to Vegas for the weekend, and you find a brand new pub with the same exact name as your business.
+Sadly, your options for enforcement and protection would be limited since you have no federal protection for your brand’s name and the Vegas diner is across state lines.
+Another frustrating scenario is what to do if you start a business using a name that was already trademarked by another person.

 3. INFRINGEMENT STRATEGY.

 If you have a brand, then you need a playbook on what to do if someone infringes your brand.
-There are many cases where someone might innocently infringe your trademark.
-When an infringement occurs, sending a demand letter to the offender can make them stop. willfully and maliciously exploited, you need to take appropriate measures to protect your business.
-A federal lawsuit may be necessary to obtain a temporary and permanent injunction to stop the infringer.
-You can also try to recover damages including lost profits.
+There may be cases where people infringe on your brand without realizing it.
+When an infringement occurs, sending a cease-and-desist letter to the offender can make them stop.
+If your trademark is being purposefully You may need to file a lawsuit for a temporary injunction and/or permanent injunction to stop the infringer.
+You can try to recover lost profits as well.

-Trademark Lawyer Brian Russ is Excited to Serve Bay Village} Creatives
+Trademark Attorney Brian Russ is Here to Serve Bay Village} Businesses